-- to connect every school to the Internet and every young person to information. - 460.
-On its part, Government has set aside an amount of ZWL\$600 million to procure the ICT equipment for public schools, as part of the digitisation drive. - 461.
+- 460. On its part, Government has set aside an amount of ZWL\$600 million to procure the ICT equipment for public schools, as part of the digitisation drive. - 461.
 This is being supported by the Rural Electrification Programme, where schools are being electrified to improve the quality of education.
 The REA programme is also installing the solar panels in schools, especially in the rural areas, with the support of Development Partners.